A Survey of Continual Reinforcement Learning: Biography Section

-Policy reuse methods can also enhance the \textbf{exploration} policy in RL algorithms by leveraging past policies.
-Wolczyk \etal \cite{wolczyk2022disentangling} evaluated four exploration strategies for the SAC algorithm: random, preceding, uniform-previous, and best-return.
-Their proposed ClonEx-SAC method selects the best-return exploration policy due to its superior performance in knowledge transfer, particularly in task sequences with repeated tasks.
-Additionally, Meta-MDP \cite{garcia2019advances} introduces a more sophisticated exploration policy by modeling the search for an optimal exploration policy as a meta-level MDP.
-This approach separates the agent's behavior into exploration and exploitation policies, allowing the exploration policy to be optimized across multiple tasks.
-Although it improves performance and learning efficiency, determining the appropriate exploration time remains a challenge.
+Policy reuse can also improve \textbf{exploration} by leveraging past policies.
+Evaluating various exploration strategies for SAC, Wolczyk \etal \cite{wolczyk2022disentangling} proposed ClonEx-SAC, which utilizes the best-return past policy to excel in knowledge transfer, especially for recurring tasks.
+Furthermore, Meta-MDP \cite{garcia2019advances} formulates the search for an optimal exploration strategy as a meta-level MDP.
+By decoupling exploration from exploitation, it enables cross-task optimization of exploratory behavior, which boosts efficiency despite the difficulty of determining optimal exploration durations.

-Although the above methods demonstrate the effectiveness of policy reuse, their generalization capability is often constrained by the similarity between tasks.
-To address this limitation, some CRL methods have explored zero-shot generalization by leveraging \textbf{task composition} frameworks, such as Boolean task algebra and logical composition \cite{nangue2020boolean,tasse2020logical,tasse2022generalisation}.
-These frameworks enable agents to reuse learned policies by composing them to solve new tasks without requiring additional training.
+While effective, these methods often depend heavily on task similarity for generalization.
+To overcome this, some CRL approaches achieve zero-shot generalization via \textbf{task composition} frameworks like Boolean algebra and logical composition \cite{nangue2020boolean,tasse2020logical,tasse2022generalisation}, enabling the direct reuse of composed policies for novel tasks without retraining.